ArchieAtkinson/oxidehtf/README.md

     - Tests that require some or no dependencies
     - Macros
         - Gather Tests ✅
-        - `#[init]` function for user fixture creation ✅
         - Improved error messages
-        - Move to Object system instead of Modules??
+        - Move to Object system instead of Modules ✅
     - Test Rules
         - End suite on failure
         - End Test Run on failure